bernadette-codes/Ghost-Game-App/README.md

 ![Find the Ghost Game](http://www.bernadetteengleman.com/img/portfolio/ghostthumbnail2.jpg)

- - 	Find the Ghost game is a single-page, responsive web application programmed with JavaScript.
+ - Find the Ghost game is a single-page, responsive web application programmed with JavaScript and jQuery.
  - It utilizes CSS3 Animation and jQuery UI.

 **Front-End:**